THE TREE OF LIFE

 I became an admirer of Malick's ever since first seeing The Thin Red Line (for me, the best war movie PERIOD) in theaters.
 I then immediately sought out his previous works, Badlands and Days of Heaven, and from that point vowed to never miss out on another one of his films theatrically, no matter how long it would take for it to reach the screen.
 And it would always be worth the wait, because films that are as beautifully poetic as the ones he makes are a major rarity, and always result in a powerful film experience.

-What can be said first and foremost about The Tree of Life, which won Best Picture at this years Cannes Film Festival) is that if Malick chooses never to make another film, he has found the absolute best project to consider his swan song.
+What can be said first and foremost about The Tree of Life, which won Best Picture at the 2011 Cannes Film Festival) is that if Malick chooses never to make another film, he has found the absolute best project to consider his swan song (though he has gone on to make a few films in the years since).
 Because this film goes into areas and depths that no film of Malick's before it has gone, which is really saying something.
 And it also proves to be a challenging film experience even for devoted fans of the filmmaker, and you should allow those words to sink in your head before you consider watching.

 If you're being drawn to this based solely on the notion that this is the new film starring Brad Pitt and Sean Penn, the chances are pretty good that you will be more than unsatisfied.
 More often than not, Malick keeps his cast (no matter how star-studded) in the background in order to allow his poetic filmmaking approach to be the driving force of the film.
 This means a great deal of imagery accompanied by distinctive voice-over narration.